vanviegen/glasgow/README.md

 ## Why Glasgow?

+Glasgow is primarily meant for educational use.
+It has the same main features as React (functional reactive DOM management, components and optional JSX), but is simpler to use.

 #### Reasons to use Glasgow:

 - *Easy* to learn -- there are not many concepts to understand.